department-of-veterans-affairs/va.gov-team/teams/vsa/teams/authenticated-experience/sprint-objectives/sprints-21-30.md

   - If you were a designer onboarding to this product, what documentation would you want?

 Dev
-- Testing - Integration testing
+- Pre-launch - Work with Matt to put together the privacy and security review request
-- Testing - Determine what other tests we need (re: E2E testing, load testing, unit testing) and implement/run tests
+- Testing - Determine what tests we need (re: integration, E2E testing, load testing, unit testing) and implement/run tests
 - Pre-launch - Update relevant parts of the product outline/project folder
   - Make sure error documentation is up to date (For the overall profile and all sections of the profile)
   - Make sure it's documented which backend systems support the profile